CuriousLearner/coc/README.md

     - unwelcome sexual attention;
     - sexist, racist, or other exclusionary jokes;
     - unwarranted exclusion from conference or related events based on age, gender, sexual orientation, disability, physical appearance, body size, race, religion;

-Any violation of the Code of Conduct will be dealth with a three step protocol.
-1. An initial warning will be given
-2. If the offending party violates the CoC again, a 1 week ban will be placed
-3. If the offending party still doesn't comply, they will be permanently banned

 We want everyone to have a good time at our events.
 Be aware, be inclusive, be polite, be respectful and if you observe anything violating CoC, please report immediately to +91-<4dig>-<3dig>-<3dig> or mail to: <mail@ourcommunity.org>